1. Key messages

 More than a thousand people in Belgium live with an undiagnosed HIV infection

-In 2021, Sciensano has estimated the number of people living with undiagnosed HIV [1] based on a tool developed by ECDC [2].
-1,155 people living with HIV in Belgium were not aware of their seropositivity.
-Based on the ECDC tool the number of people living with undiagnosed HIV in Belgium seems to decrease.
-In 2020, 1585 people in Belgium were unaware of their HIV infection.
+In 2023, Sciensano estimated the number of people living with undiagnosed HIV [1] based on a tool developed by ECDC [2].
+It is estimated that 1325 people living with HIV in Belgium were unaware of their HIV status.
+However, these estimates should be interpreted with caution given the significant uncertainty surrounding the estimates for the last 3 years derived from this model.
+Based on the ECDC tool, the number of people living with undiagnosed HIV in Belgium appears to have been steadily declining since 2011.

 3. Read more